DianaNites/cargo-sysroot/README.md

 * A nightly compiler.
 * The `rust-src` component must be installed for the active toolchain.
 * Your `Cargo.toml` file must contain `package.metadata.cargo-sysroot.target`, where target is a target specifiction json file.
-    * A rust supported target may also work, but this is untested.
+    * A built-in target may also work, but this is untested.
 * OR Pass `--target` on the commandline, ex `cargo sysroot --target path/to/target.json`

 ### Example `Cargo.toml`